Chronology of the 2009 Honduran constitutional crisis: June 28

 A group of around 150 people that supported Zelaya gathered outside the building in protest, throwing stones at soldiers and shouting "traitors, traitors".
 The protest grew from hundreds to thousands.
-According to The New York Times, "several thousand protestors supporting the (ousted) president faced off against soldiers outside the presidential palace, burning tires."
+According to The New York Times, "several thousand protesters supporting the (ousted) president faced off against soldiers outside the presidential palace, burning tires."
 For several hours on Sunday, electricity and communications in the capital Tegucigalpa were interrupted.

 The nation's Congress approved a decree on July 1 that applied during an overnight curfew and allowed security forces to arrest people at home and hold them for more than 24 hours.
 The Washington Post reported that the "new Honduran government clamped down on street protests and news organizations [July 1] as lawmakers passed an emergency decree that limits public gatherings following the military-led coup that removed President Manuel Zelaya from office."
 The decree also allowed for suspects to be detained for 24 hours and continued a nighttime curfew.

 The broadcast of some news media, including a Venezuelan station, were restricted in Honduras on June 29.
 Members of the military reportedly shut down at least one radio station and halted TV transmission of teleSUR and CNN en Español.
 Associated Press reporters have been arrested.
 The Miami Herald reported on July 1, that broadcasting stations are friendly to the new government.

 According to El Tiempo, the newspaper El Tiempo had been censored as to what it could print about the developments.
 Canal 11 located in Colonia de Miramontes was also prohibited to broadcast information about the developments.
 The Cable Color buildings, which also broadcasts programming of CNN and TeleSUR, were surrounded by military forces.